WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/29_Joel/Joel_1.md

 To you, O LORD, I call.
 For fire has devoured the pastures of the wilderness, and flame has burned all the trees of the field.

 ###### 20
-Even the beasts of the field pant for you because the water brooks are dried up, and fire has devoured the pastures of the wilderness. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Even the beasts of the field pant for you because the water brooks are dried up, and fire has devoured the pastures of the wilderness.

 ***